-My Girl Is Not a Slut: A variant appears when Sanjou defends Sumizome when Touka refers negatively for barging into his room once while he was changing (though that had been Inari in the guise of Sumizome at the time), as Sanjou knows full well at this point that Sumizome is in love with her.
+My Girl Is Not a Slut: A variant appears when Sanjou defends Sumizome when Touka refers to the latter negatively negatively for barging into his room while he was changing (but that was Inari in the guise of Sumizome at the time), as Sanjou knows full well Sumizome is in love with her.

 Inari's interactions with Toshi lead Tanbabashi and her male classmates to assume they're a couple.
 They're not.

 Touka's really not trying to mess up Uka's marriage meeting.
 But after Inari (disguised as Uka) proclaims that she loves a human...